Journal of Religious History

 Thank you for your interest in the Journal of Religious History.
-Please consult the following instructions for help in preparing your manuscript, and feel free to consult us with any questions.
+Please consult the following guidelines for help in preparing your submission, and feel free to consult us with any questions.

 Committee on Publication Ethics.
 The Journal of Religious History is a member of, and subscribes to the principles of the Committee on Publication Ethics (COPE).